Enhancing Long-Term Welfare in Recommender Systems: An Information Revelation Approach: Introduction

 The investigation of behavioral steering among strategic agents has a long history in economics~\cite{milgrom1987informational,dierkens1991information,mishra1998information,crawford2018asymmetric}, offering valuable insights for enhancing the long-term welfare of RS.
-In economics studies, a common approach is to leverage \textbf{information revelation} under conditions of information asymmetry (i.e., agents possess unequal amounts of information) to influence agents’ behavior.
-Such a strategy aims to design an information revelation strategy, which specifies what information the information-rich party (sender) should disclose to the less-informed party (receiver).
-By revealing certain information unavailable to the receiver, the receiver can update their beliefs and adjust their strategy accordingly, leading to observable behavioral changes.
+In economics studies, a common approach is to leverage \textbf{information revelation} under the situation of information asymmetry (i.e., agents possess unequal amounts of information) to influence agents’ behavior.
+Such a strategy focuses on designing an information revelation strategy that determines what information an information-rich party (sender) should disclose to a less-informed party (receiver).
+By revealing certain information unavailable to the receiver, the receiver can update the beliefs and adjust the action accordingly, resulting in observable behavioral changes.
+The revealed information in such situation can be generally interpreted as a suggestion that guides the receiver's action.

 Inspired by this idea, we can steer creators’ behavior to enhance long-term welfare by revealing information, viewing the platform as the sender and creators as the receivers.
 Such a strategy is feasible and practical in real-world platforms, because information asymmetry naturally exists between the platform and creators in RS~\cite{prasad2023content,boutilier2024recommender,ye2025creagent}.
 Similar but simpler idea have been adopted in industrial practice, offering real-world scenarios and potential applications for more advanced information revelation approaches.
-For example, platforms like TikTok provide creators with suggestions to produce trending content (see Appendix~\ref{appendix:expamples}).
+For instance, platforms like TikTok and YouTube provide creators with suggestions to produce trending content.

+However, directly applying information revelation to RS is challenging.
+Traditional economic approaches~\cite{yao2024user,prasad2023content,boutilier2024recommender} typically assume that receivers are completely rational, i.e., they always select the optimal strategy to maximize their utility.
+Under this assumption, receivers' behavior can be computed explicitly, enabling the sender to optimally send information to maximize its own utility.
+In contrast, real-world creators are boundedly rational~\cite{simon1990bounded, kahneman2013prospect}, because their decision-making is constrained by the limited cognitive capacity, attention, and information-processing ability of humans.
+Consequently, it is difficult to calculate creators’ behavior in real-world precisely, preventing the platform from directly computing the optimal information to reveal.